 Firstly, preforeclosures or property on which a foreclosure is imminent are options in this investing sector.
 Short sales, despite the name, can take a long time to reach fruition, so this venture is for those with plenty of patience.
 After approval by the lender, the owners may sell the property for an amount lower than the remaining debt; the lender’s presence complicates the deal as a third party on the contract.
 To protect yourself, ensure you’ll receive the home as it was at the time of the agreement, document the property’s condition in the contract.

-Why not relax and let Homesmith guide you to success?
+Why not relax and let Homesmith Properties guide you to success?

-You can rely on the professionals at Homesmith.
-Over the years, along with our professional investors, Homesmith has built a full-service team of the most highly recommended pros in the industry to serve investors like you.
-Check out the steady inventory of Homesmith listings of the best Ohio and Southern California foreclosure deals available today.
-Contact Homesmith at 1-855-HOMESMITH (466-3764) to learn more!
+You can rely on the professionals at Homesmith Properties.
+Over the years, along with our professional investors, Homesmith Properties has built a full-service team of the most highly recommended pros in the industry to serve investors like you.
+Check out the steady inventory of Homesmith Properties listings of the best Ohio and California foreclosure deals available today.
+Contact Homesmith Properties at 1-833-HSPROPERTIES (477-7673) to learn more!